Grassfarming

 (1998).
 "Grain-feeding and the dissemination of acid-resistant Escherichia

-finally getting the message that some eggs are better than others.
-In
+getting the message that some eggs are better than others.
+In 1999, sales were

-The fact that specialty eggs cost about twice as much as ordinary eggs
+fact that specialty eggs cost about twice as much as ordinary eggs ($2.20 versus

-that "this segment will see accelerated growth in 2000 and may hit
+will see accelerated growth in 2000 and may hit 50MM units."

 ("Retail